-AN ORDINANCE adopting The Real Estate Environmental Endowment (TREE) plan and calling for an election to be held on November 6, 1990, to submit to the voters of King County a proposition to enact a 1% real estate excise tax for the acquisition and maintenance of conservation areas pursuant to Laws 1990 1st Ex.
+AN ORDINANCE adopting The Real Estate Environmental Endowment TREE plan and calling for an election to be held on November 6, 1990, to submit to the vcters of King County a proposition to enact a 1% real estate excise task for the acquisition and maintenance of conservation areas pursuant to Laws 1990 1st Ex.
 Sess., Ch.5.